 on her shoulders

-ON HER SHOULDERS was founded in 2013 to present rehearsed, staged readings of plays by women from across the spectrum of time, with contemporary dramaturgs contextualizing them for modern audiences.
-The program was incorporated into New Perspectives' Women's Work Project in 2014 and continues to strive to make it impossible for producers and theatre companies to deny or ignore the 1,000-year history and value of women's contribution to the theatrical canon.
-To date the program has presented 47 plays by 37 writers from circa 965 to 1970.
+ON HER SHOULDERS was founded in May 2013 to present rehearsed, staged readings of plays by women from across the spectrum of time, with contemporary dramaturgs contextualizing them for modern audiences.
+The program was incorporated into New Perspectives' Women's Work Project in late 2013 and continues to strive to make it impossible for producers and theatre companies to deny or ignore the 1,000-year history and value of women's contribution to the theatrical canon.
+Through May 2019, the program has presented 47 plays by 37 writers from circa 965 to 1970 and special events on theatre women in the Suffrage and Radical Theatre Movements..
 OHS is produced by Melissa Attebery and Melody Brooks.
 Kristin Heckler is Associate Producer.

 The Play in Context, the dramaturgical and scholarly presentation component to the program, is sponsored in part by the League of Professional Theatre Women, a non-profit organization promoting visibility and increasing opportunities for women in theatre since 1982.
 Beginning in 2019, Play In Context lectures are available on NPTC's You Tube Channel.